 These would be good for older kids too.

 Tell the truth.
 Do you ever speak your French out loud?
 Are you afraid that when you actually have to speak... nobody will understand you?

-Put those fears aside, and put on your nerd glasses, chum, because you're about to start talking to your computer.
 The Rocket Record tool uses voice recognition technology to see whether your pronunciation would be understood by a French speaker.